 Whole wheat is an excellent source of vitamin E, which protects against heart disease, cancer and even helps to keep skin looking youthful.
 Each grain of wheat is protected by a layer of bran on the outside, and as long as it is kept dry and the bran is unbroken, wheat berries keep indefinitely without any loss of nutrients.

 However, as soon as wheat berries are cracked open, as in milling, their exposed natural oils begin to oxidize, causing them to become rancid and carcinogenic.
 When oils become rancid, they lose their nutritional benefits and instead become toxic to the body.
 Any available antioxidants, like vitamin E, are then used to neutralize the free radicals created by the rancid oils.

 If you are eating whole grain flour because of its health benefits, it is important to consider the freshness of the flour as well.
-Within 24 hours of being milled, whole wheat flour looses as much as 45% of its nutrients to oxidation.
-And in only 3 days, up to 90% of the nutrients are lost.

 The very best way to get the maximum nutrition from whole wheat flour is to buy whole grain wheat and mill it at home just before you bake with it.
 Any unused flour should be stored in the refrigerator or freezer.

 Freshly milled whole grain flour is sweet and nutty, and very mild flavored.

 I’ve been making bread for our family for over 13 years, but it was only 2 years ago that we bought a grain mill and switched from store bought flour to milling our own flour at home.